 To use, download file below, uncompress with "gzip -d", rename to "emgload" or "emgsink" respectively.
 Ensure execute permission is enabled, "chmod 111 emgsink", and run.

-Linux versions are built on CentOS 5 (64-bit) with glibc 2.5.
-It runs on CentOS 5/6/7 and compatible distributions.
+The Linux versions are built on CentOS 5 (64-bit) with glibc 2.5.
+They run on CentOS 5/6/7 and compatible distributions.

 Linux versions are built on RedHat EL 4 (32-bit) with glibc 2.3.4 and RedHat EL 5 (64-bit) with glibc 2.5.

 It is possible (and free) to use emgload and emgsink without a license.
 However, max throughput is then limited to 10 mps (messages per second).
 If you have EMG 5 or later installed, emgload will pick up the max throughput from the EMG license file.

 The applications can also be licensed separately.
 The cost is 599 Euro per host and year.